jaeqiu/cse-notes/Computer Science/Y2/Q1/Machine Learning/Classifier.md

 	Total probability of misclassifying.
 	It sums up the error for each class prior
 	$p(\text{error}) = \sum_{i=1}^{C} p(\text{error} | y_i) p(y_i)$
-Misclass cost: $\lambda_{true, predicted}$
+	Note: the error here is not the false positive but the false negative error(orange area over green area) Misclass cost: $\lambda_{true, predicted}$

 ##### Risk